jonase/eastwood/README.md

 - redefinitions of the same name in the same namespace
 - def's nested inside other def's
 - function calls that seem to have the wrong number of arguments
+- function/macro `:arglists` metadata that does not match the number of args it is defined with (new in version 0.1.1)
 - tests using `clojure.test` that may be written incorrectly
 - suspicious expressions that appear incorrect, because they always return trivial values